jherforth/nativevillages/README.md

-# Luanti Villagers
+# Lua Lore

-A comprehensive villager and village mod for Luanti (formerly Minetest) that adds living, breathing villages across multiple biomes with an advanced NPC mood and interaction system.
+A comprehensive villager and lore mod for Luanti (formerly Minetest) that adds living, breathing villages across multiple biomes with an advanced NPC mood and interaction system.

 ## Features